HMS Ocean (1898): Dardanelles campaign and loss

 While retiring with Irresistible's survivors aboard, Ocean herself was hit by an artillery shell fired by Seyit Çabuk, an Ottoman Army gunner, and struck a drifting mine at around 19:00.
 Her starboard coal bunkers and passageways flooded, her steering jammed hard to port, and she took on a list of 15° to starboard.
 She came under fire from shore and began taking hits, which flooded her starboard engine room and prevented steering repairs.
 The destroyers Jed, Colne, and Chelmer came alongside and took off her crew (and the survivors from Irresistible) at around 19:30.
 She then drifted into Morto Bay, still under fire, and sank there unobserved by Allied forces at about 22:30.
-When destroyer Jed entered the bay later that evening to sink Ocean and Irresistible with torpedoes so that they could not be captured by the Turks, the two battleships were nowhere to be found.
+When destroyer Jed entered the bay later that evening to sink Ocean and Irresistible with torpedoes so that they could not be captured by Ottoman forces, the two battleships were nowhere to be found.